Medellín: Sports and recreation

 Soccer is the most popular sport and is widely played in the city.
 Medellín has two professional clubs: Independiente Medellín, founded in 1913, and Atlético Nacional, founded in 1935.
 Both teams play at the Atanasio Girardot Stadium.
 The city has a soccer legacy thanks to notable players such as René Higuita, Iván Córdoba, Andrés Escobar, Víctor Aristizábal, Jackson Martínez and many others.
-Other notable sportsmen of the city are the professional golfer and PGA Tour player Camilo Villegas, Medellin-born Israeli Olympic show jumping rider Daniel Bluman, and the retired Formula One, Champ Car, and IndyCar driver Roberto Guerrero.
+Other notable sportsmen of the city are the professional golfer and PGA Tour player Camilo Villegas, Medellín-born Israeli Olympic show jumping rider Daniel Bluman, and the retired Formula One, Champ Car, and IndyCar driver Roberto Guerrero.

 A popular sport in Medellín, and generally throughout Antioquia, is horseback riding; therefore, it has encouraged trade and production of tools and equipments for this activity, such as chairs and horseshoes for export.
 During the Festival of the Flowers, the cavalcades achieved a Guinness World Record in 1996 and 1999.

 The city also has two Colombian professional basketball teams: the Arrieros of Antioquia and the Mountain Academy.